-- 7.8.
-The statutory requirements to disclose inside information are central to the orderly operation and integrity of the market and underpin the maintenance of a fair and informed market. - 8-9.
-The SFO sets out the minimum standards with which corporations are required to comply.
+- 8. The statutory requirements to disclose inside information are central to the orderly operation and integrity of the market and underpin the maintenance of a fair and informed market. - 9.
 To comply with the obligations, corporations should consider their own circumstances when deciding whether any inside information arises and how it should be disclosed properly to the public.
-Disclosure should be made in a manner that provides for equal, timely and effective access by the public to the information disclosed.
-For good corporate governance, corporations should aim at disclosing appropriate and quality information to the public on a timely and equal basis, and not at merely meeting the minimum regulatory requirements.
-This also makes good business sense as it has been repeatedly shown that investors give a premium rating to transparent companies. - 9.10.
-The SFC acknowledges that it is important tTo strike an appropriate balance between encouraging timely disclosure of inside information and preventing premature disclosure of impending negotiations or incomplete proposals which might unduly prejudice a corporation's legitimate interests.
-In this regard, the SFO provides for appropriate Ssafe Hharbours to permit a corporation to withhold the disclosure of inside information in specified circumstances. - 10.11.
-From one month before the Commencement Date, the SFC will provide a consultation service to assist corporations understand how to apply the disclosure provisions.
-We will provide the consultation service initially for a period of 12 monthyears and will then review whether it is necessary to continue the service for an additional period.
+Disclosure should be made in a manner that provides for equal, timely and effective access by the public to the information disclosed. - 10.
+To strike an appropriate balance between encouraging timely disclosure of inside information and preventing premature disclosure which might prejudice a corporation's legitimate interests, the SFO provides for appropriate Safe Harbours to permit a corporation to withhold the disclosure of inside information in specified circumstances. - 11.
+From one month before the Commencement Date, the SFC will provide a consultation service to assist corporations to understand how to apply the disclosure provisions.
+We will provide the consultation service initially for a period of 2 years and will then review whether it is necessary to continue the service for an additional period.
 We envisage that most questions will relate to the application of the Safe Harbours.
-The SFC is not in a position to judge whether in the circumstances of a particular corporation certain information is likely to materially affect the price of a corporation's listed securities, and accordingly, is not able to offer advice to a corporation on whether a particular piece of information is inside information. - 11.12.
+The SFC is not in a position to judge whether in the circumstances of a particular corporation certain information is likely to materially affect the price of a corporation's listed securities, and accordingly, is not able to offer advice to a corporation on whether a particular piece of information is inside information. - 12.
 In case of doubt, listed corporations are encouraged to consult the SFC, the contact details of which are available on the SFC website at www.sfc.hk.